ghanashyambudhathoki01/ghanashyambudhathoki01/README.md

 I began learning Python with the goal of building a future in tech, even though I had no programming background.

 Alongside Python, I’ve explored tools like Git, GitHub, and even system admin platforms during my internship.
-My focus right now is practicing consistently, building small projects, and learning how real-world tools and code work together.
+My focus right now is practicing consistently, building projects, and learning how real-world tools and code work together.

 ---